SasView/sasview/src/sans/models/media/model_functions.rst

 REFERENCE

-J. S. Pedersen and P. Schurtenberger. *Scattering functions of semiflexible polymers with and without excluded volume* *effects*. *Macromolecules*, 29 (1996) 7602-7612
+J S Pedersen and P Schurtenberger. *Scattering functions of semiflexible polymers with and without excluded volume* *effects*. *Macromolecules*, 29 (1996) 7602-7612

 Correction of the formula can be found in

-W-R Chen, P. D. Butler and L. J. Magid, *Incorporating Intermicellar Interactions in the Fitting of SANS Data from* *Cationic Wormlike Micelles*. *Langmuir*, 22(15) 2006 6539â€“6548
+W R Chen, P D Butler and L J Magid, *Incorporating Intermicellar Interactions in the Fitting of SANS Data from* *Cationic Wormlike Micelles*. *Langmuir*, 22(15) 2006 6539â€“6548